-- 7. Remove old cylinder and check to see if tailpiece matches new cylinder tailpiece.
+- Remove old cylinder and check to see if tailpiece matches new cylinder tailpiece.
 Also the length of the new cylinder must be the same as the old one.
 A cylinder of any other length will require a new length collar.
 Wind in new cylinder until it stops inside the collar ring.
-Key slot should be on bottom of cylinder nearest the floor. - 8.
-To reassemble system, Insert handle actuator into panic handle and place against door (reverse of step 3 on page 6). - 9.
-Replace cylinder housing and attach to handle actuator with flat head socket cap screw (reverse of step 2 on page 6).
+Key slot should be on bottom of cylinder nearest the floor. - 7.
+To reassemble system, Insert handle actuator into the handle and place against door. - 8.
+Replace cylinder housing and attach to exterior handle housing with flat head socket cap screw